kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 # Excerpt-Outline-Mindmap-Editor

-BEWARE: STILL IN BETA
+BEWARE: STILL IN BETA!
+Bugs, data loss, and instability are still very possible.

 An Obsidian plugin for creating visual mindmaps optimized for literature excerpting.
 Running on pure Markdown outlines, with a drag-and-drop workflow.

 ![](demo.gif)

----

-##  Development Notice

-**Caution**: This plugin is in an early stage of development.
-Do not rely on it as your only method for managing important data.
-Bugs, data loss, and instability are still very possible.

-**Developers**: I might not have the time to maintain this project permanently.
-If you are interested, leave me a message.

 ---